HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Lightweight IP
 An open source TCP/IP stack designed for embedded systems.

+**MAC**
+Media Access Control
+A MAC address is a unique identifier assigned to network interfaces for communications on the physical network segment.

 **OSI**
 Open System Interconnection
 A conceptual model that characterizes and standardizes the communication functions of a telecommunication or computing system without regard to their underlying internal structure and technology.